fransaccone/site/src/root/articles/nixos-the-ultimate-computing-solution/index.md

    that makes NixOS as it is today.

-2. Growing Interest in the Linux Desktop --- Recently, many have been *distro-hopping*[^1], trying to find the perfect operating system for their needs; those who have settled on NixOS may share some of the reasons explored in this article.
+2. Growing Interest in the Linux Desktop --- Recently, many have been *distro-hopping*, trying to find the perfect operating system for their needs; those who have settled on NixOS may share some of the reasons explored in this article.

-[^1]: It is the frequent switching of Linux distributions in one's personal
-      computer.
-It is common among tech enthusiasts and those seeking their subjective optimal system setup.

 3. Constant Expansion of [*Nixpkgs*](https://github.com/NixOS/nixpkgs) --- Over
    time, many packages have been released in Nixpkgs, the main package